 Program Details and Additional Activities in Palestine

-Volunteers in the Human Rights Program based in Hebron, West Bank will receive the following benefits.
+Volunteers in the Human Rights Program based in Hebron, West Bank, will receive the following benefits.
 More details are given below.
 These include:

 • Visits to Palestinian refugee camps and arranging activities for Palestinian children